Clinical Case Manager, Adult Services

 - Participates in staff meetings, agency-wide committees, consultation and training.

-- Performs duties necessary in order to carry out clinical and case management responsibilities in compliance with agency standards, programmatic work plans, the Policy and Procedures Manual, and financial assistance guidelines, as well as all applicable JFCS policies.
-Complies with JFCS standards for recordkeeping.
+- Performs duties necessary in order to carry out clinical and case management responsibilities in compliance with agency standards, programmatic work plans, the Policy and Procedures Manual, and financial assistance guidelines, as well as all applicable JFCS policies

 - Meets individual service and fee objectives and productivity performance standards as outlined in the program description and budget.

 Why Work at JFCS?

 - Be part of a financially stable nonprofit with a long and rich history

 - Make positive differences in the lives of thousands of individuals and families we serve each year